jonnymind/SIRPAS/Base_System/Combat/Combat_Styles/Firearms/Aimed_Shot.md

 Inflicts a -3 modifier on the attack, but it generates an injury one level more severe than normal.
-Light wounds becomes severe, severe wounds become incapacitating and incapacitating wounds becomes deadly.
+Light wounds becomes severe, severe wounds become heavy and heavy wounds becomes deadly.